Germany in the Eurovision Song Contest 2014: Background

 The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
 NDR confirmed that Germany would participate in the 2014 Eurovision Song Contest on 4 September 2013.
-In 2013, NDR had set up a national final with several artists to choose both the song and performer to compete at Eurovision for Germany.
-On 6 September 2013, the broadcaster announced that they would organise a multi-artist national final to select the German entry.
+Since 2010, NDR had set up national finals in collaboration with private broadcaster ProSieben to choose either the song and performer or both to compete at Eurovision for Germany, while in 2013, the broadcaster had set up a national final with several artists to choose both the song and performer to compete at Eurovision for Germany.
+On 6 September 2013, NDR announced that they would again organise a multi-artist national final to select the German entry.

 Before Eurovision

 Unser Song für Dänemark

 Unser Song für Dänemark (English: Our Song for Denmark) was the competition that selected Germany's entry for the Eurovision Song Contest 2014.
 The competition took place on 13 March 2014 at the Lanxess Arena in Cologne, hosted by Barbara Schöneberger with Janin Reinhardt reporting from the green room.
 Like in the previous four years, the national final was co-produced by the production company Brainpool, which also co-produced the 2011 Eurovision Song Contest in Düsseldorf and the 2012 Eurovision Song Contest in Baku.
-Seven established acts and an eighth act selected through a wildcard round competed during the show with the winner being selected through a public televote.
+Eight acts, one of them selected through a wildcard round, competed during the show with the winner being selected through a public televote.
 The show was broadcast on Das Erste as well as online via the broadcaster's Eurovision Song Contest website eurovision.de and the official Eurovision Song Contest website eurovision.tv.
-The national final was watched by 3.95 million viewers in Germany.

-Club Concert

-Interested artists were able to apply by submitting an online application and uploading a performance clip of either a cover song or an original song via YouTube between 25 November 2013 and 22 January 2014.
-Singer Adel Tawil headed the campaign to encourage artists to apply.
-By the end of the process, it was announced that 2,240 candidates had applied for the wildcard round.
-The ten competing artists were selected by an expert panel consisting of representatives of NDR, Brainpool, youth-oriented and pop radio stations of ARD, record companies Universal, Sony, Warner as well as some independent labels.

-The club concert took place on 10 February 2014 at the Edelfettwerk in Hamburg, hosted by Barbara Schöneberger with Janin Reinhardt reporting from the green room.
-The show was broadcast on NDR Fernsehen and EinsPlus as well as online via eurovision.de and eurovision.tv.
-The winner, Elaiza, was selected solely by public voting, including options for landline and SMS voting.
-In addition to the performances of the competing entries, 2012 German Eurovision entrant Roman Lob performed his new song "All That Matters".

 Competing entries

-Seven established acts were invited by NDR for the competition and were announced on 13 December 2013.
-The eighth participating act was selected through a Club Concert wildcard round on 27 February 2014.
+Seven competing artists were selected by a panel consisting of representatives of NDR, youth-oriented and pop radio stations of ARD, Brainpool as well as record companies Universal Music, Sony Music, Warner Music Entertainment and other independent labels.
+The seven participating acts were announced on 13 December 2013, while an additional act was selected through a wildcard round.
+For the wildcard round, interested performers were able to apply by uploading a performance clip of an original or cover song via YouTube between 25 November 2013 and 22 January 2014.
+Musician Adel Tawil headed the campaign to encourage artists to apply.
+By the end of the process, it was announced that 2,240 applications were received and ten performers were selected by the panel.
+The ten participating artists performed during a Club Concert show that took place on 27 February 2014 at the Edelfettwerk in Hamburg, hosted by Barbara Schöneberger with Janin Reinhardt reporting from the green room and was broadcast on NDR Fernsehen and EinsPlus as well as online via eurovision.de and eurovision.tv.
+The winner, Elaiza, was selected solely by public televoting, including options for landline and SMS voting, and proceeded to the national final.